googleworkspace/solutions/employee-certificate/README.md

 To get started with Google Apps Script, try out [the codelab](https://codelabs.developers.google.com/codelabs/apps-script-intro) which guides you through the creation of your first script.

-You can also view the [full source code](src/Code.gs) of this solution on GitHub to learn more about how it was built.
+You can also view the [full source code](https://github.com/schoraria911/google-apps-script/blob/master/Random/Employee%20certificate/code.gs) of this solution on GitHub or check out [this blog post](https://script.gs/send-personalized-appreciation-certificate-to-employees/) to learn more about how it was built.